priyangshupal/collaborative-text-editor/README.md

 ### Running test cases

-Run the following command to check the code against all the test cases
+Run the following command to check the code against all the available test cases

 ```
 npm run --prefix backend test
 ```